shadow/shadow/docs/system_configuration.md

 ## System Configs and Limits

-Some Linux system configuration changes are needed to run large-scale Shadow simulations (more than about 1000 nodes).
+Some Linux system configuration changes are needed to run large-scale Shadow simulations (more than about 1000 processes).

 #### Number of Open Files

 There is a default linux system limit on the number of open files.
-If each node in your Shadow plug-in opens many file or socket descriptors (if you have many nodes, this is very likely to happen), you'll likely want to increase the limit so you application doesn't start getting errors when calling `open()` or `socket()`.
+If each process in your Shadow virtual host opens many file or socket descriptors (if you have many hosts, this is very likely to happen), you'll likely want to increase the limit so you application doesn't start getting errors when calling `open()` or `socket()`.

 ###### System-wide Limits